materns/qmeq-dynamics/README.md

-# qmeq-dynamics
+## Dynamics with qmeq

-Calculating the full time evolution using qmeq
+Calculating the full time evolution using the kernel/Liouvillian from qmeq